Trek faune du Khunjerab — Parc de la panthère des neiges | Go With Guide

 4

-Drive 45 km on jeep track to Shimshal village (3,100 m) — one of the most remote inhabited villages in Pakistan.
-Begin acclimatization walks in the valley.
+Drive the jeep track to Shimshal village at about 3,100 m, one of the most remote inhabited villages in Pakistan.
+Begin gentle acclimatisation walks in the valley and meet the Wakhi hosts.

 5

-Trek 15 km to the Furzeen Gar pastures (4,200 m).
-Ibex sightings frequent here.
-Wildlife tracker leads group in reading sign.
+Trek about 15 km to the Furzeen Gar pastures at around 4,200 m, where ibex sightings are frequent.
+The wildlife tracker leads the group in reading scrapes, prints and trails on the slopes.

 6